bonitasoft/bonita-custom-page-seed/README.md

 # Custom Page seed Project

+**:warning: This project is now archived.
+It has been deprecated in favor of UI Designer page + REST API extension :warning:**

 ## About

 This project is designed to help developers start a new implementation of custom page for Bonita BPM.